DocumaticAI/Hackathon/README.md

 - The project should be made only using js/ts or python. html/css are allowed.
 - All projects must be fresh, reusing old code is not allowed.
 - All teams should be registered in our discord server.
-Provide the following details in team-details channel: language in use, github username, teammates
+Provide the following details in team-details channel: language in use, real name, email, github username, teammates
 - Python projects are required to use Documatic tool to document their code.
 [How to use Documatic Tool]()
 - All projects are required to use doculog tool to document their commits.
 [How to use Doculog]()
 - All projects are supposed to be submitted by 26th January, 00:00 EST time.